maxeagan22/my2-eagan/README.md

 ***

 ## Pithy Quotes
-> However difficult life may seem, there is always something you can do and succeed at. - *Stephen Hawking*
+> "However difficult life may seem, there is always something you can do and succeed at" - *Stephen Hawking*

+> "Somewhere, something incredible is waiting to be known.” - *Carl Sagan*